carbon-io/test-tube/docs/guide/index.rst

   :lines: 36-53

-The test context class (see: :js:class:`~testtube.TestContext`) has two important/reserved properties: ``state`` and ``httpHistory``. ``state`` can be used to record any state relevant to the current test.
+The test context class (see: :js:class:`~testtube.TestContext`) has two important/reserved properties: ``global``, ``local``, and ``httpHistory``.
+``local`` can be used to record any state relevant to the current test.
 If a test contains a ``tests`` property with more tests, the current state will be saved when execution passes to its children and restored after their completion.
 Alternatively, the test itself can be used (i.e., ``this.foo = bar``) at the cost of the test suite being reentrant.  ``httpHistory`` records all previously executed request/response pairs in a :js:class:`testtube.HttpTest` (see:
 :ref:`HttpTest <test-tube-guide-http-test>`).

-In addition to maintaining state for the current test, :js:class:`~testtube.HttpTest` can be used to communicate or collect other state throughout the test suite.
-Simply attach data to the context object and it will be passed down through the tree untouched by ``test-tube``.
+In addition to maintaining state for the current test, :js:class:`~testtube.TestContext` can be used to communicate or collect other state throughout the test suite.
+Simply attach data to the context object's ``global`` property and it will be passed down through the tree untouched by ``test-tube``.

-The following example demonstrates the use of ``state`` by saving the current test's name on ``state`` in ``setup`` and verifying that it persists through ``teardown`` despite the presence of child tests.
-It also demonstrates the sharing of state using the context object by recording the name of each test that has executed on the ``testNames`` property and verifying that this persists all the way back up to the root.
+The following example demonstrates the use of ``local`` by saving the current test's name on ``local`` in ``setup`` and verifying that it persists through ``teardown`` despite the presence of child tests.
+It also demonstrates the sharing of state using the context object by recording the name of each test that has executed on the ``global.testNames`` property and verifying that this persists all the way back up to the root.

 .. literalinclude:: ../code-frags/hello-world/test/ContextTests.js
   :language: js